Water sensory play has been my lifeline for the last eight years of parenting. – so, let’s scoop the sea!

 Days with Grey participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 Yep.
-Just a few items will take your children from cranky to creative. – I also have a startup guide that walks you through how to make a predictable routine with kids at home.
+Just a few items will take your children from cranky to creative. – I also have a startup guide that walks you through making a predictable routine with kids at home.

 - Pour a small amount of water into your sensory bin. (stay close)